Dometrain/lets-build-it-multi-tenant-saas-app-in-typescript/README.md

 3. [Starting Point for Back End (branch 03)](/tree/section/03) - A new AWS CDK application with some helper Constructs
 4. [Backend services created (branch 04)](/tree/secetion/04) - Backend services created (except API)
 5. [Hosted UI For Authentication (branch 05)](/tree/section/05) - Hosted UI Configured and Integrated with FrontEnd
-6. [API Created (branch 06)](/tree/section/06) - Back end created with authentication and API logic, FrontEnd now works with no mocks
+6. [API Created (branch 06)](/tree/section/06) - Back end API endpoints created, FrontEnd now works with no mocks
 7. [Stripe Integration Added (branch 07)](/tree/section/07) - Stripe added to both front end and back end to process

 To use a branch, clone this repository and switch to the required section: